LoZzR/SpringBatch/README.md

-# A project to illustrate miscoservices with Spring Batch
+# A project to illustrate developing java batchs with Spring Batch
 This project is based on code source of https://github.com/Apress/def-guide-spring-batch